-Keeping email correspondence ‘hush-hush’ between parties never sounded so easy with the release of Google’s (beta) Confidential Mode in Gmail for G Suite customers and Google for Education users.
-To ensure we are all on the same page – Confidential Mode is a setting Google has created within Gmail that allows emails to be sent and then automatically deleted from the recipients’ inbox (or subfolder) after a specified length of time.
+Keeping email correspondence ‘hush-hush’ between parties never sounded so easy with the release of Google’s Confidential Mode in Gmail for Google Workspace customers and Google for Education users.
+To ensure we are all on the same page – Confidential Mode is a setting within Gmail that allows emails to be sent and then automatically deleted from the recipients’ inbox (or subfolder) after a specified length of time.
 This hold-time set by the sender can range from 1 day and up to five years.
-Gmail users have had this feature since mid-2018, but the beta for G Suite was released in March 2019.
+Gmail users have had this feature since mid-2018, but the beta for Google Workspace was released in March 2019.

-So – what does this mean for all of us in the EDU space?
-Time to panic about disappearing emails plaguing the school district?
+So – what does Confidential Mode mean for all of us in the EDU space?
+Panic about disappearing emails plaguing the school district?
 Nope, no need to fret.
 There are some easy ways to manage this feature and mitigate potential issues before they arise.
-And as I mentioned, the feature is still in beta, so now is the perfect time to read-up and configure your settings before anything gets mass released post-beta.

 Confidential mode emails are now retained in vault and vault will retain, preserve, search, and export confidential mode messages, but there are limitations that should be taken into consideration prior to activation of the Confidential Mode email feature.